+Use your elective class option to study another art form, or choose from a variety of classes in the music department (see elective options).
 When you're not in class, you will have numerous opportunities to enjoy student, faculty, and renowned guest artist presentations in a variety of art forms.

 Each session of this program is three weeks long, and students are welcome to attend two three-week sessions.
 A multiple session discount is offered.

 Performance venues include the 3,900-seat Kresge Auditorium, the 950-seat Corson Auditorium, the open-air historic Interlochen Bowl, and the beautiful Dendrinos Chapel and Recital Hall.
 Kresge Auditorium was recently named one of the ten best outdoor performance venues in the nation by USA Today.

 Students may compete for the opportunity to perform a concerto with one of the intermediate division's orchestras or wind symphony.
 Learn more about the concerto competition.